Table of Contents

 Pulmonary fibrosis becomes familial when two or more people in a family are diagnosed with PF.
 Families can undergo genetic counseling to determine if they carry genes that cause familial pulmonary fibrosis.
 Genetic testing for familial PF is still in the early stages, so traditional biopsies and tests are still needed to prove the presence of the disease.

 There are also different types of FPF, including Idiopathic Interstitial Pneumonia (IIP) and Familial Interstitial Pneumonia (FIP).
 It is not uncommon for family members to have different types of FPF within the same family.

 Pneumonitis is a term used by doctors to describe noninfectious lung inflammations.
-Pneumonia is a type of pneumonitis because it results in the inflammation of the lung tissue.
+Pneumonia is a type of pneumonitis because it results in the lung's inflammation tissue.
 Like many lung diseases, pneumonitis results in shortness of breath and a dry cough.
 Irritants such as chemotherapy drugs and airborne substances like mold can also cause this illness.

 a.
 Desquamative interstitial pneumonitis